EmpireVault

 A ticket moves through open, in progress, waiting on customer, waiting on vendor, resolved, and closed.
 The first four count as open for reporting and filtering purposes; resolved and closed do not.
 Change the status from the ticket's detail page, or update several tickets at once from the list.

 Assign a ticket to a team member from its detail page.
-The assignee gets an email notification, and the ticket list can be filtered to show only unassigned tickets or everything assigned to a particular person.
+The assignee gets an email notification and an in-app notification on the bell in the top bar, and the ticket list can be filtered to show only unassigned tickets or everything assigned to a particular person.

 Categories describe the area of your business a ticket belongs to, and each ticket can carry only one.
 Tags are your own free-form labels, and a ticket can have several - useful for cutting across categories when you need to find, say, every ticket related to a particular customer or issue.